mayrituals/Git/README.md

 Used to reset the repository's state and move the branch pointer to the previous commit.

 ## Working with branches
+Some useful commands to create and work with branches and merge them.

 ### Creating a new branch